 Zakia Elvang is the founder and a partner in the Danish consulting agency We Do Democracy and leads the Demokrati Garage NGO.
 She describes herself as a democracy activist and entrepreneur fighting for more and better democracy.
 She focuses on how to design, organize and drive democratic processes – and has a life-long interest in learning, large scale and system-based change, mobilization and interaction.
 She is also a member of the Organisation for Economic Co-operation and Development (OECD) Innovative Citizen Participation network.

-Claudia Chwalisz (Ireland)
+Claudia Chwalisz (Canada)

 Claudia Chwalisz is leading the Organisation for Economic Co-operation and Development's work on innovative citizen participation, which explores the paradigm change underway towards a more participatory, deliberative, and collaborative governance.
 In June 2020, the OECD published its first report on this topic was published: Innovative Citizen Participation and New Democratic Institutions, which she co-authored with Ieva Cesnulaityte.